google/osdfir-infrastructure/charts/turbinia/README.md

 That's it!
 To verify Turbinia metrics are being collected, connect to either Prometheus or Grafana and search for `turbinia_*` in metrics explorer.
-If no metrics appear, you may need to run a helm upgrade on your existing Turbinia deployment so that the CustomResourceDefinitions (CRDs) can be applied.
+If no metrics appear, you may need to run a `helm upgrade` on your existing Turbinia deployment so that the ServiceMonitor CustomResourceDefinition (CRD) can be applied.

 ## Uninstalling the Chart